top of page

 Authorised Persons for JDCSA

-A full list of authorised persons for JDCSA is to be found on the Contact Us page.
+A full list of thes Authorised Persons for JDCSA is to be found on the Contact Us page.

-The Club Registration Scheme in SA has been updated as of 1st July 2022
+The Conditional Registration Scheme in SA has been updated as of 1st July 2022

-and now you can apply to have your classic cars on Club Registration if they are 25 yrs or older.
+and now you can apply to have your vintage and classic cars on Club Registration if they are 25 yrs or older.

 bottom of page